palantir/policy-bot/README.md

 ## Configuration

 By default, the behavior of the bot is configured by a `.policy.yml` file at the root of the repository.
-The file name and location are configurable when running your own instance of the server.
+When running your own instance of the server, a different file name and location can be configured.
+The configured name and location will be used instead of the default location.

 - If the file does not exist, the `policy-bot` status check is not posted.
 This means it is safe to enable `policy-bot` on all repositories in an organization.